bigmasterd/6502/README.md

 # 6502
 Software emulator of the famous 6502 8-bit CPU.<br/>
 Just for fun.
 Made from scratch, using various documentaion found online.<br/>
-Incomplete yet, still in progress...<br/>
+Far from complete yet, still in progress...<br/>

 ## How to compile
 Make sure gcc is installed, then change to "src" folder and just run `make`.